Do Hindus pray to Statues and stones?

 Study time: 15 minutes

 A common misconception is that Hindus practice idolatry, as in worship of statues, stones or material objects/images.
-Nothing can be farther from the truth.
+This is a grave misunderstanding.
 Sri Alkondavilli Govindacharya mentions in The Holy Lives of the Azhvārs (1902)[PDF page 45]:

 We Hindus, even stronger than the Christians, repudiate meaningless Idolatry.
 We do not advocate God-less idols or souls, but very God-full.
 We invite our readers to the following science [of Deity in Images] as contained in our Scriptures, formulated by Pārthasārathi Yogi: